 It’s interesting to note that these Internet of Things (IoT) devices don’t offer any major benefits on their own.
 Instead, the data they collect can be, turned into useful information and help IoT move forward.
 One thing that can help the Internet of Things work is cloud computing.

-Cloud computing services make it possible for databases, computing infrastructure, storage, and applications that are needed to process and analyze data points from hundreds of different sources to be delivered quickly and on demand.
+Cloud computing services make it possible for databases, computing infrastructure, storage, and applications.
+That is, needed to process and analyze data points from hundreds of different sources to be, delivered quickly and on demand.
 Thanks to cloud computing, users can do computing tasks by using services that are available over the internet.

 The Internet of Things (IoT) and cloud computing are two ideas we use every day that are very different.
 When more people start to use and adopt them, they will be important parts of the internet in the future.

 The combination of cloud computing and the Internet of Things (IoT cloud-based service) is, expected to create a new paradigm that will be disruptive and open up a wide range of application scenarios.

 When the IoT and cloud computing tech stacks work together, they create a lot of value for both businesses and consumers.
 People often call this combination an IoT cloud platform.